 - the trader fails to deliver the goods by the agreed time or within the agreed period and it is clear from circumstances that were apparent when the contract was made that the time or period for delivery was essential

-- you told the trader before you entered into the contact that the time or period for delivery was essential and they failed to meet it
+- you told the trader before you entered into the contact that the time or period for delivery was essential

 - in any other circumstances, you specify a period for delivery of the goods, usually in writing, which the trader fails to meet